nnnsss999/llmattacks/README.md

 - Broken links are checked via `lychee` in CI.
 - A scheduled workflow refreshes external links weekly and stores Wayback Machine snapshots in `link_archive.json`.

+## URL Extraction

+`docs/urls.md` enumerates articles and papers for future inclusion in the catalog.
+Run `python scripts/extract_urls.py` to download each resource and convert it to Markdown in the `extractions1/` directory.
+URLs already represented in `docs/` are skipped automatically.
+A summary of processed links is written to `extractions1/extraction_log.json`.

 ## Contributing

 Contributions are welcome!
 Please review [CONTRIBUTING.md](CONTRIBUTING.md) for coding style and front‑matter guidelines.
 All content must respect the project license and third‑party terms.